coast-team/mute-deprecated/doc/README.md

 ### HTML/CSS style guide

 Actually there is no html/css convention which stand out more then others, but checkout [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.xml).
+In Atom text editor `atom-beautify` package is responsible to format HTML files.

 ### SCSS style guide

 A great article about SCSS style guide is [here](https://css-tricks.com/sass-style-guide/).
+In Atom text editor `atom-beautify` package is responsible to format SCSS files.

+---

 ## Setting up Atom text editor